 The Friars join the parishioners of Sacred Heart in mourning the death of Pope Francis, whose leadership of our Church was well and truly influenced by the father of the Franciscan Order, St. Francis of Assisi, and the guiding values of service to the poor and marginalized, affirmation of the unique worth of each person, and the reverence for all creation.

-Despite today’s closure of the parish following the Easter Triduum, the Friars invite all able to join them for a Mass for the repose of the soul of Pope Francis today (4/21/25) at 12:10 p.m. in the church.
+Despite the scheduled Easter Monday (April 21, 2025) closure of the parish, the Friars invited all able to join them for a Mass for the repose of the soul of Pope Francis at 12:10 p.m. in the church.
+Nearly 150 attended, what would have been the first opportunity for many Catholics in our area to pray for Pope Francis following his passing.

 Eternal rest grant unto him, O Lord, and let Your perpetual light shine upon him,